The Restructuring Review: Australia

 A creditor, a shareholder or the company itself has standing to apply for the appointment of a provisional liquidator, although in most cases a creditor will be the applicant.
-A provisional liquidator will normally only be appointed by the court if there is a risk to the assets of a company prior to a company formally entering liquidation.
-As such, a provisional liquidator is normally only given very limited powers (e.g., the power to take possession of the assets), and the main role of the provisional liquidator is to preserve the status quo.
+A provisional liquidator will normally be appointed by the court only if there is a risk to the assets of a company prior to a company formally entering liquidation.
+As such, a provisional liquidator is normally given only very limited powers (e.g., the power to take possession of the assets), and the main role of the provisional liquidator is to preserve the status quo.

 A court determines the outcome of a provisional liquidation.
 It may order either that the company move to a winding up, with the appointment of a liquidator, or that the appointment of the provisional liquidator is terminated.